crystal-linux/malachite/docs/COMMON_FEATURES.md

 Theoretically, this only actually speeds things up by a minute amount (think milliseconds, really).
 Where this feature shines however is in repository mode, where it enables helpful automation features such as `build_on_update`.

-Either way, it's recommended to keep this enabled for the slight speedup, and only disable it if it causes issues.
+Regardless, it's recommended to keep this enabled for the slight speedup, and only disable it if it causes issues.
 I've never personally had issues with it in the past, but who knows what could happen.
 This is Git we're talking about.